chibiboba/JS-120/JS 129/JS 129 study guide.md

 null
 ```

-- Hoever, note that
+- However, note that

-  - Objects created in this way do not have access to Object methods like `Object.prototype.hasOwnProperty` or `Object.prototype.toString`.
+  - Objects created in this way do not have access to Object methods like (static & instance methods of Object) `Object.prototype.hasOwnProperty` or `Object.prototype.toString`.
   - They also don't have a prototype chain that ends with `Object.prototype` -- it ends with `null`.
+  - Remember: `object.prototype` is a downstream object in the prototype chain, which itself has prototype object `null`.
+So creating an object with `null` as its prototype means it doesn't inherit from `Object.prototype`.

 - For the most part, you can assume that all JavaScript objects have `Object.prototype` at the top of their inheritance chain